Your car’s tyres will naturally lose some air each month, which is why you need to check tyre pressure regularly.

 Your tyres will lose traction and be harder to control.

-Tyre pressure is not a specific part of the MOT test, but your examiner might check to see if the tyres are inflated properly and have sufficient tread depth - so you should definitely check tyre pressure before an MOT test.
+However, your examiner might check to see if the tyres are inflated properly and have sufficient tread depth - so you should definitely check tyre pressure before an MOT test.

 How Do Tyre Pressure Sensors Work?